linx-software/static-website-backend/README.md

     b.
 Add a random string in the BearerSecret setting

+    c.
+Change the CORSOrigin setting to point to your website server URL (e.g. http://localhost)

 ### Website

 1. Copy website files to a folder of your choice